mbalazs03/CarGame/README.md

 ```csharp
     public void CoinPickedUp() {...}
 ```
--Called when a coin is collected, updates the coin counter, spawns a new coin, and checks for win conditions
+- Called when a coin is collected, updates the coin counter, spawns a new coin, and checks for win conditions
 #
 ```csharp
     void SpawnCoin() {...}
 ```
--Spawns a coin at a random position within predefined bounds
+- Spawns a coin at a random position within predefined bounds
 #
 ```csharp
     public void GameOver(bool isWin) {...}
 ```
--Ends the game, disables player controls, displays game over text, and freezes time
+- Ends the game, disables player controls, displays game over text, and freezes time
 #

 ## VehicleSelection